zugvoegel-festival/pretix/doc/admin/config.rst

     On PostgreSQL, pretix uses the "advisory lock" feature.
 However, advisory locks use a server-wide name space and and are not scoped to a specific database.
 If you run multiple pretix applications with the same PostgreSQL server, you should set separate values for this setting (integers up to 256).

+``disable_server_side_cursors``
+    On PostgreSQL pretix might use server side cursors for certain operations.
+This is generally fine but will break in specific circumstances, for example when connecting to PostgreSQL through a PGBouncer configured with a transaction pool mode.
+Off by default (i.e. by default server side cursors will be used).

 ``sslmode``, ``sslrootcert``
     Connection TLS details for the PostgreSQL database connection.
 Possible values of ``sslmode`` are ``disable``, ``allow``, ``prefer``, ``require``, ``verify-ca``, and ``verify-full``. ``sslrootcert`` should be the accessible path of the ca certificate.
 Both values are empty by default.